 It’s OK to leave your legs untrussed.
 However, tying the legs is both practical and aesthetically ideal.
 When trussed, the birds also tend to cook more evenly since the birds legs create a more compact shape.
 Trussing the bird ensures whatever herbs or stuffing in the bird stay in place.
 This also looks most ideal when presenting your bird.
 However, ultimately this is a personal preference and completely optional.

-If you (or the people you're feeding) are only interested in white or dark meat, would you advise skipping the traditional purchasing of the whole bird and instead opting only to buy breast, thighs or drumsticks?
+If you — or the people you're feeding — are only interested in white or dark meat, would you advise skipping the traditional purchasing of the whole bird and instead opting only to buy breast, thighs or drumsticks?

-It certainly is easier to buy “parts or roasts” if you are looking for more of one style of meat than another.
+It is certainly is easier to buy “parts or roasts” if you are looking for more of one style of meat than another.
 In general, most birds have a 70/30 split of white to dark meat.
 We’ve seen consumers who don’t want to manage a whole bird or are planning a smaller gathering opt for this approach to help simplify the holiday.

-Of course, common knowledge is to roast the bird — is there another cooking method that you actually prefer?
+Of course, common knowledge is to roast the bird.
+Is there another cooking method that you actually prefer?

 What would you say is the ideal amount of turkey per person?